 Pablo Rus Broseta is Music Director of the Jove Orquestra de la Generalitat Valenciana.
-Noted for his dynamic programming and cerebral yet sensitive interpretations, he is rapidly building a wide-ranging repertoire from Handel to John Adams, with a focus on the great symphonic repertoire.
+Noted for his dynamic programming and cerebral yet sensitive interpretations, he is rapidly building a wide-ranging repertoire from Rameau to John Adams, with a focus on the great symphonic repertoire.
 He previously served as Assistant and then Associate Conductor of the Seattle Symphony Orchestra.

-In 2014, Rus Broseta led a joint performance of the SWR Symphonieorchester and the Ensemble Modern at the Musica Festival in Strasbourg.
-He has since appeared with the Orquesta Filarmónica de Buenos Aires, the BBC Symphony Orchestra, Orquesta Sinfónica de Radio Televisión Española, and Ensemble Intercontemporain, Orchestre Les Siècles, which performs on period instruments, and with orchestras such as the Beethoven Orchestra Bonn and Bochumer Symphoniker.
-He has appeared at numerous music festivals including the Klangspuren Schwaz, Transart Festival Bolzano, Ensems Festival Valencia, and the Cresc… Festival Frankfurt.
+Since leading a joint performance of the SWR Symphonieorchester and Ensemble Modern at the Musica Festival in Strasbourg 2014, Rus Broseta has maintained a close collaboration with both groups.
+He has appeared at numerous festivals including the Klangspuren Schwaz, Transart Festival Bolzano, Ensems Festival Valencia, and the Cresc… Festival Frankfurt.
 He has worked closely with composers such as Wolfgang Rihm, Hans Zender, Johannes Maria Staud, Thomas Adès, Philippe Manoury, Magnus Lindberg, Martin Matalon, Francisco Coll, and Luca Francesconi.